krzentner/language-world/data/gpt-3.5-turbo/goal_md/handle-pull-2.md

-The following steps could be taken to pull up the handle reliably:
+The steps the robot should perform to pull up the handle reliably are:
     Steps:  1.
-Put the gripper above the handle  2.
-Grip the handle and pull upwards First, put the gripper above the handle.
+Put gripper below the handle  2.
+Close gripper around the handle  3.
+Pull up the handle First, put the robot's gripper below the handle to prepare for grasping it.
-    - When the robot's gripper is not vertically aligned with the handle, move the robot's gripper until the robot's gripper is vertically aligned with the handle and the robot's gripper is closed
+    - When the robot's gripper is not below the handle, move the robot's gripper until the robot's gripper is below the handle
-    Once the gripper is above the handle and aligned with it, grip the handle and pull it upwards.
+    Once the gripper is below the handle, close the gripper around the handle to ensure a good grip.
-    - When the robot's gripper is vertically aligned with the handle and the robot's gripper is around the handle, move the robot's gripper upwards while keeping hold of the handle
+    - When the robot's gripper is below the handle and the robot's gripper is open, move the robot's gripper until the robot's gripper is around the handle
+    Finally, pull up the handle while maintaining a good grip.
+    - When the robot's gripper is around the handle, move the robot's gripper until the handle is pulled up to the desired position.